 Reside in: Frederick, Maryland USA

-Professions: Julane spent her professional life as pediatric physical therapist, and later worked at a library and the department of social services.
+Professions: Julane spent her professional life as a pediatric physical therapist, and later worked at a library and the Department of Social Services.
 Now retired, she is a busy volunteer.

-Art retired from the Army Medical Corps in 2007 as a research scientist.
-Today he continues his work part-time.
+Art retired as a research scientists with the Army Medical Corps in 2007.
+Today, he continues his work part-time.

 Why do you love to tour a new destination by bicycle?

 Every bike ride, no matter where we ride, is an opportunity to intimately experience the beauty and wonder of nature, interact with friendly and helpful people, explore architectural gems, and discover interesting food and customs.
 We prefer “stopping to smell the roses”– taking photos, finding a locally-owned café or grocery to satisfy our need for caffeine or food, and meeting the challenge of following maps and cue sheets—to riding on a tour bus or speeding along a 4-lane highway in an automobile.

 We could happily repeat many of the bike tours we’ve been on—perhaps someday we will.
 In the meantime, a different adventure is just around the bend in the road or bike path.